Overcoming Trials

 A Free Devotional Book to Help You Find Hope in Jesus:

 Lastly, I have a gift for you today.
 Glimpses of Hope for When Life Lets You Down is my free online devotional to help lift your head.
 You will find daily readings to help you heal in God’s presence.
 Click here and I’ll send it to your email inbox today!
+I also offer a library of free online devotional eBooks for free.
+I invite you to explore the collection right here!

 I’m passionate about equipping others to encounter God in powerful and life-changing ways.
 When I’m not writing, you’ll find me hiking, jogging, exploring wild places with my three young children and husband, leading small groups, and mentoring younger women.
 A certified special education teacher, I am on leave from the classroom for a season of chasing frogs and playing in creeks with my little ones.
 Most of all, the compassionate love of Jesus has forever ravished my heart, and I'm emphatic about making his love known to the world.